Causus rhombeatus: Behavior

-This is an active species that can often move relatively quickly—up to an estimated speed of 92 cm per second (3 feet per second).
-They are usually found on the ground, but have no trouble climbing or swimming.
-They are largely nocturnal, but are often seen basking in the early morning or late afternoon.
-However, Harper (1963) reported collecting a dozen specimens that were all active during the heat of the day.
+C. rhombeatus is an active species that can often move relatively quickly, up to an estimated speed of 92 cm per second (3 feet per second).
+It is usually found on the ground, but has no trouble climbing or swimming.
+It is largely nocturnal, but is often seen basking in the early morning or late afternoon.
+However, Mallow et al. (2003) reported collecting a dozen specimens that were all active during the heat of the day.

 Most specimens are docile, seldom attempting to bite unless severely provoked.
-FitzSimons is quoted in Pitman (1938) as saying that, in captivity, they "become so tame that you may allow them to creep, climb and slither round your neck and inside your garments."
+FitzSimons is quoted in Pitman (1938) as saying that, in captivity, some specimens "become so tame that you may allow them to creep, climb and slither round your neck and inside your garments."
 Others, however, are more temperamental.

-When seriously disturbed, they will put on a "ferocious" threat display that includes coiling up, inflating the body (making the dark markings stand out), hissing and puffing loudly, flattening the anterior portion of the body, and striking frantically.
-They may also flatten the neck and move forward with the tongue extended, much like a small cobra.
+When seriously disturbed, it will put on a "ferocious" threat display that includes coiling up, inflating the body (making the dark markings stand out), hissing and puffing loudly, flattening the anterior portion of the body, and striking frantically.
+It may also flatten the neck and move forward with the tongue extended, much like a small cobra.
 Striking is done with such vigor that small specimens may lift themselves off the ground entirely.

 Feeding

-The diet consists mainly of toads, but it also includes frogs and small mammals.
+The diet of C. rhombeatus consists mainly of toads, but it also includes frogs and small mammals.

 Reproduction

-Females produce an average clutch of two dozen eggs that require a lengthy incubation period of approximately four months.
-The hatchlings are 10–12.5 cm in total length and feed on tiny frogs and toads.
+Females of C. rhombeatus produce an average clutch of 24 eggs that require a lengthy incubation period of approximately four months.
+The hatchlings are 10–12.5 cm in total length (tail included) and feed on tiny frogs and toads.